andrew/ultimate-awesome/README.md

 - [awesome-search-relevance](https://github.com/o19s/awesome-search-relevance) - Tools and other things for people who work on search relevance & information retrieval.
 - [awesome-notfancyappchallenge](https://github.com/samanthaming/awesome-notfancyappchallenge) - A learning by doing challenge, where you build an app within 24 hours ⭐️.
 - [awesome-ai-papers](https://github.com/songqiang321/awesome-ai-papers) - This repository is used to collect papers and code in the field of AI.
+- [awesome-deception](https://github.com/tracebit-com/awesome-deception) - An awesome collection of articles, papers, conferences, guides, and tools relating to deception in cybersecurity.
 - [Awesome-LRMs-Safety](https://github.com/WangCheng0116/Awesome-LRMs-Safety) - Official repository for "Safety in Large Reasoning Models: A Survey" - Exploring safety risks, attacks, and defenses for Large Reasoning Models to enhance their security and reliability.
 - [awesome-sc2-ai](https://github.com/aiarena/awesome-sc2-ai) - A curated list of SC2 AI code and resources.
 - [awesome-360-depth-estimation](https://github.com/bikhanal/awesome-360-depth-estimation) - State-of-the-art papers for depth estimation of 360 images.